 - 1 tbsp extra virgin olive oil

 - Put the chicken in-between parchment paper or plastic wrap and using a meat mallet, or rolling pin, pound out the chicken breasts until each one is 1/4 inch in thickness.
 This allows the chicken to cook quickly and evenly.
 Sprinkle both sides with salt and pepper and then set aside.

-- In a medium bowl, mix together the sour cream and 2 tablespoons of the ranch seasoning packet.
+- In a medium bowl, mix together the sour cream and 2 tablespoons of the ranch seasoning.

 - Place the chicken breasts into the sour cream mixture and, using tongs or your hands, mix together until the chicken is completely coated.

 - Cover and let the chicken marinate for at least an hour.
 If you can prepare this step in the morning or the night before.

 - Preheat the oven to 400 degrees.

 - Coat the sheet pan with olive oul.
 Dip the marinated chicken breasts into the panko mixture and place on a sheet pan, or in a baking dish, coated with olive oil.

 - Divide the remaining panko mixture between the chicken breasts.

 - Bake for 25 – 30 minutes or until the chicken is cooked through.
 The internal temperature of the chicken should be 165 degrees when it's cooked completely.

 - Serve with a salad, rice, or vegetables.